bminer/ws-wrapper/README.md

 	`eventName` is received by the WebSocket, the `listener` is called.

-	Values returned by the `listener` callback are used to respond to requests.
-If the inbound message is a simple event (not a request), the return value of the `listener` is ignored.
+	Values returned by the `listener` callback are used to respond to requests (see `socket.request`).
+If the return value of the `listener` is a `Promise`, the response to the request will be sent once the Promise is resolved or rejected; otherwise, the return value of the `listener` is sent back to the remote end immediately.

-	If the return value of the `listener` is a `Promise`, the response to the request will be sent once the Promise is resolved or rejected;
+	If the inbound message is a simple event (see `socket.emit`), the return value of the `listener` is ignored.
+It is also "safe" for the `listener` to return a `Promise` even if the inbound message is a "simple" event.
+If the returned `Promise` is rejected, an unhandled rejection will not occur;
+	rather, the result of the Promise is just ignored.

-	otherwise, the return value of the `listener` is sent back to the remote end immediately.
+	If the `listener` throws an Error, this Error will propagate up the stack as expected, and if the inbound message was a request, the Error is sent back to the remote end as a response rejection.
 - `socket.once(eventName, listener)`
 	Adds a one time `listener` function for the event named `eventName`.
 - `socket.removeListener(eventName, listener)`